SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 This is especially important for the Earth phase, where the system checks context, coherence, and alignment with the user’s actual request.

+With the v0.3.0 extension, Balanced state also serves as the control ground for Yin-Yang Balancer.

 ## Five-Phase Agent Roles

 This protocol defines five functional reasoning agents.

 These agents do not need to be separate models.

 They may be implemented as modules, prompts, policies, routing states, specialized agents, or internal reasoning roles.

 ```text